KathyReid/buzzconf-2015-presentation/transcript.md

 Unfortunately, he passed away around 10 years ago, from a completely different illness.
 Before he passed away, he actually had to visit a cardiologist, and have his defibrillator - in effect - turned off.

 Will we need to do something for people who have other pieces of technology implanted?
 How will we know?
 What risk does that pose?
 If technical components are inadvertently buried or cremated with a person, will they present an environmental risk?

-[ ] - think about whether an image here of an older person dying would be useful

 # Development approach